letoram/cat9/README.md

 the edit argument is specified, the command-line which spawned the job will be copied into the command line - and if executed, will append or flush into the existing job identifier.

-### Cd

-    cd directory
-    cd #job

-Change the current directory to the specified one, with regular absolute or relative syntax.
-It is also possible to cd back into the directory that was current when a specific job was created.

-Cd also tracks which directories commands are being run from and adds them to a history.
-This can be accessed via the special:

-    cd f ...

-Where the f will be omitted and the set of suggested completions will come from the list of favourites.
-This can be manually altered, using f- to remove a path and f+ . or f+ /some/path to add it to the favorites.

 ### View